usUpal/bitstream-boulevard/src/pages/state-of-gpt/index.md

 ---
-title: The State of GPT and the Growing Ecosystem of Large Language Models
+title: The State of GPT and the Growing Ecosystem of Large Language Model
 date: "2023-05-31"
 ---